playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ## Play WS Updates

 In Play 2.6, we extracted most of Play-WS into a [standalone project](https://github.com/playframework/play-ws) that has an independent release cycle.
-This project now has a major release that requires some changes in Play itself.
+Play-WS now has a significant release that requires some changes in Play itself.

 ### Scala API